 The temple of Antoninus and Faustina in the Roman Forum

 What is it that we find so fascinating about ignoble celebrity deaths?
 It might not quite be up there with the final moments of Elvis or Marilyn Monroe, but the untimely demise of the emperor Antoninus Pius in 161 AD is pretty embarrassing.
-Antinous was that rare thing - a Roman emperor who was popular with his subjects, well-regarded for his moderation and wise council, and who wasn’t bumped off by jealous rivals or disgruntled relatives.
+Antoninus was that rare thing - a Roman emperor who was popular with his subjects, well-regarded for his moderation and wise council, and who wasn’t bumped off by jealous rivals or disgruntled relatives.
 Indeed, Antinous lived to the ripe old age of 75, and would probably have chalked up a few more years had he not fallen victim to his too-healthy appetite.

 The much-loved emperor, who was by all accounts something of a gourmet, spent the final years of his reign at his villa in the town of Lorium outside Rome, where he overdosed on cheese.
-According to ancient sources, Antinous ‘rather greedily’ overindulged one night at dinner on some particularly delicious Alpine fromage, and the following day came down with a raging fever.
+According to ancient sources, Antoninus ‘rather greedily’ overindulged one night at dinner on some particularly delicious Alpine fromage, and the following day came down with a raging fever.
 Things only got worse for the aged emperor, who died three days later.
 Still, it’s a better way to go than the fate of the next emperor on our list…

 Nero had aspirations to be a musician